How much does repointing cost? What you can expect to pay

 "Repointing with appropriate materials the first time is far more cost-efficient than digging out inappropriate materials later," says Phil, "or, even worse, replacing damaged stone or brick."

-If you are considering undertaking the work yourself, you can find expert advice in our guide to repointing a chimney Or if the problem is simply one that's at ground level, find out all you need to know for pointing patios.
+If you are considering undertaking the work yourself, you can find expert advice in our guide to repointing a chimney.
+Or, if the problem is at ground level, find out all you need to know about pointing patios.

 Sarah is Homebuilding & Renovating’s Assistant Editor and joined the team in 2024.
 An established homes and interiors writer, Sarah has renovated and extended a number of properties, including a listing building and renovation project that featured on Grand Designs.
 Although she said she would never buy a listed property again, she has recently purchased a Grade II listed apartment.
 As it had already been professionally renovated, she has instead set her sights on tackling some changes to improve the building’s energy efficiency, as well as adding some personal touches to the interior.